rolfwessels/CoreDocker/README.md

 ## Todo
  * Version the binaries that get built in docker.
  * Deploy with CDN
- * Prettier for the website
- * Security headers ?
  * Code coverage in build process.
  * Code analytics - look at resharper cli tools.
  * Find and clean unused code.
 See if we can automate report
- * Decide what to do about logging, still not sold on the injection method (and log4net not using appsettings.json).
  * 3rd party authentication - github or google would be awesome (Tired of always writing own user management system).
- * Apply some CQRS patterns.
  * More https://shields.io/#/

 ## Inspection